Give us a call now for an immediate match with a local pro.

 Always get estimates for HVAC service in writing before committing to a provider.
 A detailed quote should cover both labor and materials.
 Make sure you understand all terms before signing a contract.

 Generally, your HVAC system should be inspected twice a year.
 After that inspection, your HVAC technician will tell you what, if any, services are required.
 You should also call a technician if you notice any new issues, like leaks, unusual smells, or strange noises.
-If your home has ductwork, it should be serviced every few years.
+If you have ductwork in your home, it should be serviced every few years.

-The best times to have an HVAC inspection are the spring and fall.
-Technicians are often less busy during these times, so it will be easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, which is when it normally gets the most use.
+The best times to have your HVAC system inspected are the spring and fall.
+Technicians are less busy during these times, making it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, the times of the year when it sees the most use.

-You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any door or window leaks to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
+Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your doors and windows to help keep cool air in.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace takes anywhere from about half a day up to two days.
-The exact amount of time will vary depending on things like how large your home is, how easily accessible different areas are, and whether your technician finds any problems.
+Generally, whole-system HVAC installation or replacement takes one to three days.
+Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
+The exact amount of time will depend on things like the size of your house, how easily accessible different parts of the system are, and whether your technician discovers any problems.

-For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
-In Coral Springs, you'll probably want to choose a unit that's on the higher end of this range.
-If your home is larger than 1,000 square feet, central air will usually be more effective than window units for cooling.
+For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
+In Coral Springs, you'll probably want to purchase a unit on the higher end of this range.
+If your home is larger than 1,000 square feet, central air will generally be more effective for cooling than window units.

-For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Coral Springs, you might be able to make do with a lower-capacity furnace.